alexandre-touret/rest-apis-versioning-solution-old/docs/03-second_version.md

 In this case, it is strongly recommended to deal with GIT long time versions.
 For instance, using [Gitflow](https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow).

+You can also use container built on top of this workflow to facilitate the deployment of module's versions.
-To simplify the development loop of this workshop, we will duplicate the [rest-book](../rest-book) module.
+To simplify the development loop of this workshop, we will only duplicate the [rest-book](../rest-book) module.

+> **Note**
+>
+> In this chapter, we won't be working on having two separate versions running in the same time.
+> We will be doing that on the next chapter after configuring the config server.

+### Pre requisites

+You *MUST* stop the running [rest-book module](../rest-book) before!

 ### Duplicating the rest-book module